Payphone (song): Reception

 Natalie Finn of E!
 News gave a positive review for the video, writing that "Adam Levine looks just as good as a buttoned-up bank employee as he does as a dirty, wounded fugitive trying to outrun the cops".
 Becky Bain of Idolator wrote that "The clip is an enjoyable mini-blockbuster, but it’s still missing one important ingredient: Adam Levine without a shirt."
 Rebecca Ford of The Hollywood Reporter gave a mixed review, writing: "Although it's fun to see such a big-budget clip from the band, the story line doesn't make complete sense.
 Since Levine's character didn't rob the bank, why does he keep running from the cops?
 And why does he leave the pretty lady behind?".
 Kyle Anderson of Entertainment Weekly, wrote that "There's a little bit of John McClane in Levine's performance–could he have a future as an action star".

-The video was nominated for an MTV VMA for Best Pop Video.
+The video was nominated for an MTV Video Music Award for Best Pop Video.

 Lyric video

-A lyric video for the song premiered on April 16, 2012 on Maroon 5's Vevo channel.
+A lyric video for the song premiered on April 16, 2012, on Maroon 5's Vevo channel.
 The clip is in an animated graphic novel style, drawn in panels.
 The clip shows the main character, presumably frontman Levine, looking back on his relationship and heroically fighting monsters, rescuing old women from muggers, etc. Towards the end, Wiz Khalifa appears in a hoodie, acting as Levine's crime-fighting sidekick.